 All eclipsed by the accidental messages she’d been sending about anxiety/loss of self-love related to aging.

 Anxiety and worry she didn’t feel, but that mattered not when they exited her mouth and found their way to little ears.

 She planned to still do this when she was 80!

 Once she became aware of the foible of old talk our Misfit noticed it everywhere.

 She eavesdropped on “old talk” between female strangers.

-She carried on her own old talk conversations with friends—she was nowhere near perfect!
+She still found herself entering into old talk conversations with friends—she was nowhere near perfect!

-As we women make strides in conquering FAT TALK must we, invariably, switch to a different variety of negative self-talk?
+As women make strides toward conquering fat talk must we, invariably, switch to a different form of negative self-speak?

 And, as all good misfits do, she decided to bring her queries to you.

-- Whether in your 20’s or long past 40: have you found you’ve slipped into ‘old talk?’
+- Whether in your 20’s or decades past 40: have you found you’ve slipped into ‘old talk?’

 - Have you discovered old-talk is the new *fat-talk* as a way for to women connect/relate?